Tyrian-Misfits/website/content/wvw/etiquette.md

 7) When sieging an objective, here's the order of operations:

-    * First clear enemy siege.
+    * First clear enemy rams or catapults in the way.
     * Then build any siege the commander drops.
 And build fast!
 If you have supply, and you see something that needs building, build it!
     * If you are a healer or support with reflects, stay with the siege and protect it.
     * If you have ranged damage, clear the walls of guards, siege, and squirrels.
     * Otherwise, if you have siege mastery, use any available siege.
-    * Everyone else, see rule #1
+    * Everyone else, see rule #1.

 8) Don't claim objectives unless told to.
 Please leave that decision up to the commander or delegate.